turbonomic-integrations/csv-to-application-topology/README.md

         - entity_name - VM name
         - entity_ip - VM IP address (optional if MATCH_IP is false)
 * MATCH_IP - True/False flag to enforce strict VM matching based on input IP address.
 If *false*, matches between input CSV and Turbonomic system will be based on VM name only.
-* APP_PREFIX - Optional Prefix for Business App names
+* APP_PREFIX - Optional Prefix for Business App names as they appear in the Turbonomic UI
 * LOG_DIR - Optional log directory for persistent log files.
 Defaults to Container STDOUT
 * LOG_FILE - Optional log file for persistent log files.
 Defaults to Container STDOUT
 * LOG_LEVEL - Optional flag for setting logging level.
 One of *DEBUG*, *INFO*, *WARNING*, *ERROR*.
 Defaults to INFO